Reskilll/BuildBootcamp/README.md

 ## GitHub Repository - Open Source Contributions

-During this bootcamp, our expert speaker, Adithya Saladi, taught multiple topics, and now it's time for you to apply your knowledge and contribute to the open-source community.
+During this bootcamp, our expert speakers, Adithya Saladi & Debashish Mishra, taught multiple topics.
+Now it's time for you to apply your knowledge and contribute to the open-source community.
 We have set up a GitHub repository where you can push your changes and actively participate in collaborative development.

 Please follow these steps to contribute: